-Being on the wrong end of a decision regarding the custody of children can be devastating for a father—as can the emotional fallout if he is not careful.
-One person’s opinion of best interest of the child can be massively contrasting to another’s; often times leaving the losing parent to wonder what’s next.
+Being on the wrong end of a decision regarding the custody of children can be devastating for a father—as can the emotional fallout if he’s not careful.
+One person’s opinion of what “in the best interest of the child” means can be different from another’s, often leaving the losing parent to wonder what’s next.

 Encouragement Moving Forward

 You are a major part of your children’s lives, no matter how much or how little you see them.
 Their love for you has not changed.
 Children need both parents; you are half of that equation.
 You can still be Dad, but will definitely need to adjust.
 Keep loving your kids any way you can.
 I also recommend surrounding yourself with a strong support system of family, friends, and community—perhaps a men’s group in a church.
 Seek out those who will build you up and not contribute to the negativity of the situation.
 Above all, remain confident that your value as a man and importance as a father have not diminished in the least.